vi7/kubespray/inventory/vdmitriev-sbx.local/README.md

     ...
     ```

-    **Cons:**
+    **SUMMARY**

+    Cons:

-    - volumes should be managed by some mechanism outside of a cluster which makes procedure of volume claiming complex (i.e. not fully controlled by the K8S cluster)
+    - volumes should be managed by some mechanism outside of a K8S cluster which makes procedure of volume claiming complex (i.e. not fully controlled by the K8S cluster)

+    TODO: try volume management with Heketi, thus allowing external GlusterFS being managed by K8S

 2. GlusterFS deployed into the K8S cluster and managed by Heketi.
 Check here for the details: [contrib/network-storage/heketi/](../../contrib/network-storage/heketi/)

-    Deploy:
+    **Deploy**

     - 3 nodes required